TBinc/FormalStyler/README.md

 Once you have gained access to the L6 corpus, please forward the acknowledgment to Joel Tetreault (tetreaul@gmail.com), along with your affiliation and a short description of how you will be using the data, and we will provide access to our GYAFC corpus. <br/>

-Once you have the acknowledgment of Joel Tetreault forward the email to u20151c149@upc.edu.pe to receive access to the trained models.
+Once you have the acknowledgment of Joel Tetreault forward the email to u20151c149@upc.edu.pe to receive access to the weights.

 Please let us know if you have any questions.